johnliveeoroncillo/tsnode-rest-boilerplate/README.md

 # Typescript Express Rest API Boilerplate

-This is a boilerplate to create API using Express + Typescript
+This is a boilerplate to create Rest API using Express + Typescript